mattdimicelli/Express_Public_Library_Catalog/readme.md

 EJS via "views" and "partial-views" to render the data as HTML to be displayed in the browser
 - The details of working with forms (ex. validation, sanitization, etc)
+- What environmental variables are and how to use them
 - How to deploy the app to production using Heroku